slausmeister/AutoHDR/readme.md

 # Model training

 Our training data is quite limited (~350 images).
 Thus, we followed two approaches from the beginning: utilizing a pretrained foundation model and data augmentation.
+In contrast to the recommendation of using high resolution images for downstream tasks [Dosovitskiy et al., 2020], we instead scale down to 244 x 244 to match the pretraining data.
+We did this initially for faster training during the prototyping phase, but noticed, that this resolution is sufficient for our task.

 As the labels are continuous values we employ an MSE loss and train using Adam in 10 epochs using batches of size 12 with a validation split of [0.8, 0.2] and a low learning rate of 0.0005.